brady-spiva/usr-workshop/README.md

-# Example Dash OpenShift / s2i Repo
-This is meant to be a good starting point for creating Dash applications that are deployed to OpenShift.

-Open an issue or PR if the explanations below are inadequate, and we can help get you up to speed! :thumbsup:
+# A User Registration app that can be deployed to OpenShift using Source to Image (S2I)

 ## How to use this repo to build your own application